Have you ever tried to walk or run with someone who has much shorter or longer legs than you do?

 Your Pace

-The faster you walk or run, the longer your stride length will get up to a certain point, and then the remainder of the increases in speed are accomplished by increasing step rate or stride rate (also called cadence).
+The faster your running or walking speed, the longer your stride length to a certain point.
+The remainder of the speed increases are accomplished by increasing the number of steps your take or stride rate (also called cadence).

-Therefore, your average length of stride for brisk walking will be longer than your average step length during leisurely walking, and your average running stride length while jogging will be shorter than your average stride length running at a fast pace.
+Therefore, your average stride length for brisk walking will be longer than your average step length during leisurely walking, and your average running stride length while jogging will be shorter than your average stride length running at a fast pace.

 What Is the Average Stride Length?